Étale spectrum

 where Hom on the left is for morphisms of schemes and Hom on the right ring homomorphisms.
-This is to say Spec is the right adjoint to the global section functor $(S, \mathcal{O}_S) \mapsto \Gamma(S, \mathcal{O}_S)$.
+That is, Spec is the right adjoint to the global section functor $(S, \mathcal{O}_S) \mapsto \Gamma(S, \mathcal{O}_S)$.
 So, roughly, one can (and typically does) simply define the étale spectrum Spét to be the right adjoint to the global section functor on the category of "spaces" with étale topology.

-Over a field of characteristic zero, K. Behrend constructs the étale spectrum of a graded algebra called a perfect resolving algebra.
+Over a field of characteristic zero, Behrend constructs the étale spectrum of a graded algebra called a perfect resolving algebra.
 He then defines a differential graded scheme (a type of a derived scheme) as one that is étale-locally such an étale spectrum.

 The notion makes sense in the usual algebraic geometry but appears more frequently in the context of derived algebraic geometry.